edgedb/rfcs/text/1000-migrations.rst

 This is a special form of the ``DESCRIBE MIGRATION`` statement that is valid only inside a migration block.
-It returns a full description of the current migration block: statements that have already been recorded to be part of the migration, as well as the generated list of statements required to complete the migration.
+It returns a full description of the current migration block: statements that have already been recorded to be part of the migration, as well as the next statement that is proposed to advance the migration.
+The proposed section also contains the confidence coefficient, which is an estimate of how likely the database system sees a particular change to be.

-The latter may possibly contain *alternatives* for statements where there is no certainty, i.e. an ``ALTER`` vs a ``DROP + CREATE``.
-Additionally, each DDL statement may be accompanied by other metadata, such as the indication to provide a data migration expression for alterations that require it.

 The returned JSON conforms to the following pseudo-schema::

     {
+      // Name of the parent migration
+      "parent": "m1...",

       // List of confirmed migration statements
       "confirmed": [
         "<stmt text>",